josh0xA/bf/README.md

 # bf - A Simplistic Interpreter For The Brainfuck Programming Language (beta)

 ## Description
 Why did I make an interpreter for The Brainfuck Programming Language?
-Learning more about esoteric programming languages, decided to write an interpreter due to ease-of-task because of the minimalist instruction set.
+Pretty much no reason at all to be honest, learning more about esoteric programming languages, so I decided to write an interpreter due to ease-of-task because of the minimalist instruction set.
 This project is just for fun.

 ## Installation
 a) ``git clone https://github.com/josh0xA/bf.git``<br/>